Two Civil Engineering grads return to campus for a surveying project.

 of Registration for Professional Engineers and Surveyors approved a "3 + 1" pathway

-with Franklin University where students can complete an Associate of Applied Science - Surveying Track, the Bridge to Fundamentals Certificate, and then transfer to Franklin University and complete either a BS in Applied Management
+with Franklin University where students can complete an Associate of Applied Science - Surveying Track, the Bridge to Fundamental Surveying Certificate, and then transfer to Franklin University and complete either a BS in Applied Management

 or BS in Management and Leadership.

 For more information, please contact the Design, Construction and Trades Department